Updated: January 24, 2017

 4. What are the big differences between these headphones and “regular” headphones?

 Other than bone conduction, this technology also requires a power source for even the wired versions.
+This means there will be some type of “battery pack.”
+However, technology has advanced to the point that it’s difficult to notice in the latest wireless bone conduction headphones.

 5. Can bone conduction make your hearing worse?